Call 720-913-0130, or buy online.

-Viewing of At The Mirror: Reflections of Japan in 20th Century Prints on level 2, 6-9 pm
+For this program, doors open at 6 pm to allow attendees to view At The Mirror: Reflections of Japan in 20th Century Prints on level 2.

 Reception with cash bar, 8–9 pm

-Tickets are not yet on sale, but prices will be $8 students and DAM volunteers, $12 AAA & DAMC members and artists, $15 DAM members, $18 others.
+Tickets are $8 students and DAM volunteers, $12 AAA & DAMC members and artists, $15 DAM members, $18 others.

-Sponsored by the Logan Lectures and William Sharpless Jackson Jr. Endowment.
+Sponsored by Vicki and Kent Logan, DAM Contemporaries, Curator’s Circle, and the William Sharpless Jackson Jr. Endowment.

 Image credit line: Masami Teraoka (b.
 1926), Today’s Special (from the series 31 Flavors Invading Japan), 1982.
 Color woodblock print.
 Funds from David A. Yeakley bequest.
 2014.22